The article announcing the discovery of the inscription (IEJ 63: 39-49) is here.

 This is set out on one of his clever icons (Fig. 4) with transcriptions in Hebrew characters.

-For bashana ("in the year") he rightly omits the final -h of the Massoretes as anachronistic, but his inclusion of ha- (definite article) is also premature for this period of the Hebrew language (it is not yet attested at that time).
+For bashana ("in the year") he rightly omits the final -h of the Massoretes as anachronistic, but his inclusion of ha- (definite article, in ha-ri'shona, 'the first') is also premature for this period of the Hebrew language (it is not yet attested at that time).

 He assumes the hypothetical "first year" would apply to Solomon's reign.